• CATYA PLATE

 A woman is awakened from a slumber and summoned to the door by a mysterious visitor to attend a most extraordinary Tarot reading…

-The Reading was Catya Plate's first stop-motion animated short film, based on her Clothespin Tarot Artist Book and her "Clothespin Freaks" characters that she created and developed in a series of drawings, paintings and sculptures.
+was Catya Plate's first stop-motion animated short film, based on her Clothespin Tarot Artist Book and her "Clothespin Freaks" characters that she created and developed in a series of drawings, paintings and sculptures.

 Images: